Drag13/MvcWithAngular2/README.md

 <li><strong>Problem: VS throws compile error like: "TS2304: Cannot find name 'Map'"</strong></li>
 Potential fix: Change TypeScript ECMAscript version to 6 version.
 You can find it at Project properties, TypeScript compile options.

+<li> Problem: Nothing works at all.
+Try hard cache reset in Chrome.
+(This is not a joke, this can save a lot of time for you.)</li>